chenhsong/OpenProtocol/cs/doc/quick_reference.md

-﻿iChen&reg; 4.1 Open Protocol&trade; .NET Library Quick Reference
+﻿iChen® 4.1 Open Protocol™ .NET Library Quick Reference
 ====================================================================

-Copyright &copy; Chen Hsong Holdings Ltd.  All rights reserved.
+Copyright © Chen Hsong Holdings Ltd.  All rights reserved.
 .NET Framework Required: .NET Standard 1.6
 Document Version: 4.1
 Last Edited: 2018-01-23

-Open Protocol&trade; Messages
+Open Protocol™ Messages
 -------------------------------

-The iChen System&reg; (version 4.1 or above) communicates with third-party outside systems via a standardized **WebSocket** interface (IETF&nbsp;RFC&nbsp;6455) with messages transmitted in plain text encoded in **JSON** format.
+The iChen System® (version 4.1 or above) communicates with third-party outside systems via a standardized **WebSocket** interface (IETF RFC 6455) with messages transmitted in plain text encoded in **JSON** format.

 The property `$type` in each JSON-formatted message contains the type of that message.

 All message classes in this library inherit from `iChen.OpenProtocol.Message` (abstract base class).
 All message classes are *immutable*, meaning that once created, they cannot be altered.

 Creating Messages